-- Improving attendance and punctuality - Providing earlier intervention (KS1 and EYFS) - Extended learning out of school hours: after school
+- Improving attendance and punctuality - Providing earlier intervention (KS1 and EYFS) and recognising the need for cultural capital - Extended learning out of school hours: after school

 3.6 Individualising support

 3.6.1 There's no stigma attached to being in an intervention in this school.
 Everyone needs something, whatever that might be, and so they're all getting something somewhere.